aliaksandr-klimchuk/spring-web-app/README.md

-### Spring 5 Web Application
+### Spring Web Application
-Simple Web Application written in Java and Spring to understand MVC pattern and Spring Framework concept.
+Simplest Web Application such as Hello World written in Java and Spring to understand Spring Framework concept.